OpenMW/openmw/docs/source/openmw-cs/tour.rst

 on top of the window.

-Now let's look at the panel itself: we have a filter text field, a very large table, and a status bar.
+Now let's look at the panel itself: we have a filter text field, a very large table and a status bar.
 The filter will be very useful when we want to find an entry in the table, but for now it is irrelevant.
 The table you are looking at contains all objects in the game, these can be items, NPCs, creatures, whatever.
 Every object is an entry in that table, visible as a row.
 The columns